 The Composite has purchased and developed 31 shopping centres located in rural and township areas countrywide.
 These centres are located in 7 of the 9 provinces, providing retail services and products to a primary target market of approximately 10 million people.

 The centres deliver retail services to low- to middle-income groups.
-They vary in size between 5 000m² and 50 000m² and are typically tenanted by supermarkets, clothing, banking and furniture retailers.
-The national tenants occupying space across all shopping centres average 86%.
+They vary in size between 1 700m² and 40 000m² and are typically tenanted by supermarkets, clothing, banking and furniture retailers.
+Large, listed, national and franchise tenants occupy an average of 86.7% of the space across all the shopping centres.

 The Composite aims to provide investors with a vehicle that offers service and consumer facilities to local communities, facilitates infrastructure and delivers on a variety of social impact requirements.